tarowatanabe/expgram/README.rst

 - Better rest cost estimation for chart-based decoding in machine translation which estimates lower-order ngram language model parameters [3]_.
-- A transducer-like interface motiated by [4]_ and an efficient prefix/suffix ngram context computation [3]_.
+- A transducer-like interface motivated by [4]_ and an efficient prefix/suffix ngram context computation [3]_.

 Note this toolkit is primarily developed to handle large ngram count